Michael A. Taylor Player Props: Twins vs. Orioles

-On Saturday, Michael A. Taylor (.161 on-base percentage in past 10 games, 92 points below season-long percentage) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 4:05 PM ET.
+On Sunday, Michael A. Taylor (.194 on-base percentage in past 10 games, 60 points below season-long percentage) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
+First pitch is at 12:05 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Braves.
+In his last game he had a hitless showing (0-for-2) against the Orioles.

 Michael A. Taylor Game Info & Props vs. the Orioles